On the edge of the Atlantic Ocean, we find La Rochelle, a beautiful French town.

 Walk the Grosse Horloge district

-In a near area, it’s the clock tower, you’ll be able to see many medieval mansions built between the 15th and 18th centuries and “Pan de Bois” houses, these medieval typical houses are made with half-timbered and mud.
+In a nearby area is the clock tower; you’ll see many medieval mansions built between the 15th and 18th centuries and “Pan de Bois” houses.
+These typical medieval houses are made of half-timbered and mud.

 Tour the St. Nicholas Quarter and The Fourche Square

 The neighborhood of St. Nicholas is one of the neighborhoods of the historic center and one of the neighborhoods that you will walk on your trip through la Rochelle.

 Here you will find some of the most beautiful places in the city or more interesting to visit, like the market on Wednesday and Saturday mornings and La Guignette, among others.

 Shopping at the “Marché” (market) of La Rochelle